What is Remigration?

 Under Justin Trudeau, Canada not only more than doubled the annual intake of Permanent Residents, there were also massive expansions in the numbers of refugees, temporary foreign workers, and foreign students admitted each year.

-Recent comments from new Prime Minister, Mark Carney, have suggested only minor cuts to immigration, not the dramatic changes necessary to preserve and protect Canadian identity.
+Recent comments from new Prime Minister, Mark Carney, have suggested only minor cuts to immigration, not the dramatic changes necessary to preserve and protect Canada’s cultural continuity.

-The recent trend of unprecedented mass immigration has lead to skyrocketing housing costs, for both renters and buyers.
+The recent trend of unprecedented mass immigration has led to skyrocketing housing costs, for both renters and buyers.

 This is a simple problem of supply and demand.